evaera/Cmdr/README.md

   <img src="https://i.eryn.io/tx29vhqbla.gif" alt="Cmdr Demo" />
 </p>

 Cmdr is designed specifically so that you can write your own commands and argument types, so that it can fit right in with the rest of your game.
-In addition to the standard moderation commands (teleport, kill, kick, ban), Cmdr is also great for debug commands in your game (say, if you wanted to have a command to give you a weapon, reset a round, teleport you between places in your universe).
+In addition to the standard admin commands (teleport, kill, kick), Cmdr is also great for debug commands in your game (say, if you wanted to have a command to give you a weapon, reset a round, teleport you between places in your universe).

 Cmdr provides a friendly API that lets the game developer choose if they want to register the default admin commands, register their own commands, choose a different key bind for activating the console, and disabling Cmdr altogether.